February in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Valentine’s Day (Walentynki)

-It’s a relatively new celebration in Poland (not observed in Poland during communism time before 1989) and is becoming increasingly popular.
-All restaurants are usually full; you need to book your table in advance;) School kids make Valentine’s Day cards, and couples remember to make a nice surprise.
+It’s a relatively new celebration in Poland (not observed in Poland during the communist period before 1989) and is becoming increasingly popular.
+All restaurants are usually full; you need to book your table in advance;) School kids make Valentine’s Day cards, and couples remember to make a pleasant surprise.

 Read more about public holidays and dates to remember in Poland in winter.